okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/event-hooks/index.md

 ## Requests sent by Okta

-When events occur in your org that match an event type configured for your event hook, the event hook is automatically triggered and sends a request to your external service.
+When events occur in your org that match an event type monitored by your event hook, the event hook is automatically triggered and sends a request to your external service.
 The JSON payload of the request provides information on the event.
 A sample JSON payload is provided in [Sample event delivery payload](#sample-event-delivery-payload).

 The requests sent from Okta to your external service are HTTPS requests.
 POST requests are used for the ongoing delivery of events, and a one-time GET request is used for verifying your endpoint.